quiquee/obc-docs/protocol-spec.md

 Open Blockchain fabric is made up of the core components described in the subsections below.

 ### 2.1 Architecture
 The reference architecture is aligned in 3 categories: Membership, Blockchain, and Chaincode services.
-These categories are a logical structure, not a physical depiction of partitioning of components into separate processes, address spaces or (virtual) machines.
+These categories are logical structures, not a physical depiction of partitioning of components into separate processes, address spaces or (virtual) machines.

 ![Reference architecture](images/refarch.png)

 ### 2.1.1 Membership Services
 Membership provides services for managing identity, privacy, confidentiality and auditability on the network.
 In a non-permissioned blockchain, participation does not require authorization and all nodes can equally submit transactions and/or attempt to accumulate them into acceptable blocks, i.e. there are no distinctions of roles.
 Membership services combine elements of Public Key Infrastructure (PKI) and decentralization/consensus to transform a non-permissioned blockchain into a permissioned blockchain.
 In the latter, entities register in order to acquire long-term identity credentials (enrollment certificates), and may be distinguished according to entity type.
 In the case of users, such credentials enable the Transaction Certificate Authority (TCA) to issue pseudonymous credentials.
 Such credentials, i.e., transaction certificates, are used to authorize submitted transactions.
-Transaction certificates persist on the blockchain, and enable authorized auditors to, in particular, cluster otherwise unlinkable transactions.
+Transaction certificates persist on the blockchain, and enable authorized auditors to cluster otherwise unlinkable transactions.

 ### 2.1.2 Blockchain Services
 Blockchain services manage the distributed ledger through a peer-to-peer protocol, built on HTTP/2.
 The data structures are highly optimized to provide the most efficient hash algorithm for maintaining the world state replication.
 Different consensus (PBFT, Raft, PoW, PoS) may be plugged in and configured per deployment.

 ### 2.1.3 Chaincode Services
-Chaincode services provides a secured and lightweight way to sandbox the chaincode execution potentially on the validating nodes.
+Chaincode services provides a secured and lightweight way to sandbox the chaincode execution on the validating nodes.
 The environment is a “locked down” and secured container along with a set of signed base images containing secure OS and chaincode language, runtime and SDK layers for Go, Java, and Node.js.
 Other languages can be enabled if required.

 ### 2.1.4 Events
-Validating peers and chaincodes can emit events on the network that applications may listen and take actions on.
+Validating peers and chaincodes can emit events on the network that applications may listen for and take actions on.
 There is a set of pre-defined events, and chaincodes can generate custom events.
 Events are consumed by 1 or more event adapters.
 Adapters may further deliver events using other vehicles such as Web hooks or Kafka.

 ### 2.1.5 Application Programming Interface (API)
 The primary interface to OBC is a REST API and its variations over Swagger 2.0.
 The API allows applications to register users, query the blockchain, and to issue transactions.
 There is a set of APIs specifically for chaincode to interact with the stack to execute transactions and query transaction results.

 ### 2.1.6 Command Line Interface (CLI)
-CLI includes a subset of APIs to enable developers to quickly test chaincodes or query for status of transactions.
+CLI includes a subset of the REST API to enable developers to quickly test chaincodes or query for status of transactions.
 CLI is implemented in Golang and operable on multiple OS platforms.

 ### 2.2 Topology
-A deployment of Open Blockchain may consist of a membership services, many validating peers, non-validating peers, and 1 or more applications.
-All makes up a chain.
-There can be multiple chains; each has own operating parameters and security concerns.
+A deployment of Open Blockchain may consist of a membership service, many validating peers, non-validating peers, and 1 or more applications.
+All of these components make up a chain.
+There can be multiple chains; each one having its own operating parameters and security requirements.

 ### 2.2.1 Single Validating Peer
-Functionally, a non-validating peer is a subset of a validating peer; that is, every capability on a non-validating peer may be enabled on a validating peer, so the simplest blockchain network of OBC may consist of a single validating node.
-This configuration is most appropriate for development environment, where a validating peer may be started up as needed during edit-compile-debug cycle.
+Functionally, a non-validating peer is a subset of a validating peer; that is, every capability on a non-validating peer may be enabled on a validating peer, so the simplest blockchain network of OBC may consist of a single validating peer node.
+This configuration is most appropriate for a development environment, where a single validating peer may be started up during the edit-compile-debug cycle.

 ![Single Validating Peer](images/top-single-peer.png)

-A single validating peer doesn't require consensus, so by default, it uses `noops` plugin, which executes transactions as they arrive.
+A single validating peer doesn't require consensus, and by default uses the `noops` plugin, which executes transactions as they arrive.
 This gives the developer an immediate feedback during development.

 ### 2.2.2 Multiple Validating Peers
 Production or test networks should be made up of multiple validating and non-validating peers as necessary.
-Non-validating peers can take some workload off the validating peers, such as handling API requests and processing events.
+Non-validating peers can take workload off the validating peers, such as handling API requests and processing events.

 ![Multiple Validating Peers](images/top-multi-peer.png)

-The validating peers form a mesh-network (every peer connects to every other peer) to disseminate information.
+The validating peers form a mesh-network (every validating peer connects to every other validating peer) to disseminate information.
 A non-validating peer connects to a neighboring validating peer that it is allowed to connect to.
 Non-validating peers are optional since applications may communicate directly with validating peers.

 ### 2.2.3 Multichain
 Each network of validating and non-validating peers makes up a chain.
-Many chains may be created to address different needs, similar to having multiple Web sites, each serves a different purpose.
+Many chains may be created to address different needs, similar to having multiple Web sites, each serving a different purpose.

 ## 3. Protocol
 Open Blockchain peer-to-peer communication is built on [gRPC](http://www.grpc.io/docs/), which allows bi-directional stream-based messaging.
 It uses [Protocol Buffers](https://developers.google.com/protocol-buffers) to serialize data structures for data transfer between peers.
-Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
+Protocol buffers are a language-neutral, platform-neutral and extensible mechanism for serializing structured data.
 OBC data structures, messages, and services are described using [proto3 language](https://developers.google.com/protocol-buffers/docs/proto3) notation.

 ### 3.1 Message
-Messages flowed between nodes are encapsulated by `OpenchainMessage` proto structure, which consists of 4 types: Discovery, Transaction, Synchronization, and Consensus.
+Messages passed between nodes are encapsulated by `OpenchainMessage` proto structure, which consists of 4 types: Discovery, Transaction, Synchronization, and Consensus.
 Each type may define more subtypes embedded in the `payload`.

 ```
 message OpenchainMessage {